UniversalDependencies/UD_Persian-Seraji/README.md

 Apart from the universal annotation scheme and the general rules in the UD, the Persian UD and the UPDT differ further in tokenization.
 All words containing unsegmented clitics (pronominal and copula clitics) annotated with complex labels in the UPDT have been separated from the clitics and received distinct labels in the Persian UD.

 The conversion of the UPDT to the Universal Dependencies has been carried out semi-automatically.
 In this process, we used a conversion script for reversing the head and dependent relations in the prepositional modifier (prep) and object of a preposition (pobj).
 Furthermore, we have used other scripts tailored for Persian to separate different types of clitics from their host.
 Subsequently we added different rules for rewriting the coarse-grained part-of-speech tags and the dependency labels.
-In the current release, only a subset of the morphological features has been included.
-Adding the rest of the morphological features, as well as lemmas, remain as future work.
+In the current release, all the morphological features have been included.
+Adding lemmas remain as future work.

 ## STATISTICAL OVERVIEW OF THE PERSIAN UD